jarrenb/playdown/readme.md

 (V.O.)

 in markdown, parenthesis are used for links, but screenplays shouldn't have links so we can use them differently here

+parentheses, like characters, can be either inline or block elements. therefore in order to be consistent i think there should be a differentiation between the two when writin in playdown

+block: ( parenthetical
+inline: (parenthetical)

+this will be good because i've seen a situation that could be confusing, and i think it's just a matter of preference of whatever screenplay software you happen to be using

+i've seen parentheticals used on the line just below a character as the character name is indicating dialogue from that character. for example:

+\* character
+\( parenthetical
+dialogue

+and i've also seen that same parenthetical placed inline with the character name. for example:

+\* character (parenthetical)
+dialogue

+by having both element styles, playdown can be used whichever way the writer prefers. if they like parentheticals on the same line as the character, that's cool. if they prefer the parenthetical below (for some reason i prefer this way, though not for any logical reason that i can think of. i must just think it looks better), that's cool too

+(i do worry about the block formatting of a parenthetical. we're so used to seeing parentheses enclosing words, that i worry having just an opening parenthesis will be off-putting to some people. plus, editors like the kind i expect people will write screenplays in (code editors) almost always just add into two parenthesis automatically because that's just how people expect parenthesis to behave)

+(i also considered the possibility of just having the script look for a line break after a closing parenthesis to determine if the parenthetical was block or inline, but i thought that might be harder and i'm already not a very good programmer)

+(i thought of the same thing for character formatting as well. just looking for a line break after a character name to indicate that that character element was block rather than inline, but i ultimately decided against it for the same reason)

+(maybe when i get into programming the script i'll find that it's not so hard, and i'll just implement the way i've outlined in these four parenthesis enclosed paragraphs. i suppose it would work with the philosophy of writer preference to have both as an option. either a single parenthesis or asterisk or underscore followed by a space, or just the inline syntax of those elements followed by a line break to indicate block version of that element)

 ### extensions